mearashadowfax/OpenStove/src/content/recipes/coconut-chocolate-balls.md

       - quantity: ""
         name: "Shredded coconut for decoration (optional)"

-recipeNotes: [
+recipeNotes:
-  "For a richer chocolate flavor, use dark chocolate chips instead of milk chocolate.", "If the coconut mixture is too dry, add more condensed milk, a little at a time, until it reaches the desired consistency.", "To prevent the chocolate from seizing when melting, ensure that all utensils and bowls are completely dry before use.", "Store the coconut chocolate balls in an airtight container in the refrigerator for up to one week.", "These delicious treats are perfect for parties, potlucks, or as edible gifts for friends and family."
+  [
-]
+    "For a richer chocolate flavor, use dark chocolate chips instead of milk chocolate.", "If the coconut mixture is too dry, add more condensed milk, a little at a time, until it reaches the desired consistency.", "To prevent the chocolate from seizing when melting, ensure that all utensils and bowls are completely dry before use.", "Store the coconut chocolate balls in an airtight container in the refrigerator for up to one week.", "These delicious treats are perfect for parties, potlucks, or as edible gifts for friends and family.", ]

 tags: ["dessert", "coconut", "chocolate"]